samply/directory_sync_service/README.md

 for a FHIR store to start, whereas Directory sync starts immediately, so Directory sync needs to have a way to poll the store until is ready.

+If DS_DIRECTORY_MOCK is set to 'True', the Directory will not be contacted, but you will still need to specify login credentials (which will then be ignored).

-For your convenience, we recommend that you store these in a .env file.
+For your convenience, we recommend that you store these variables in a .env file.
 The file could look like this:

 ```